kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 One of your final assessments for this course will be the creation of a personal learning charter.
 This learning charter will inlcude the following information:

 - Who You Are
-- Your Learning Beliefs [What are your key beliefs about learning]
+- Your Learning Beliefs
-- Your Learning Motivations and Interests [What drives you to learn]
+- Your Learning Motivations and Interests
-- Your Learning Goals [What are some knowledge and skills that you wish to acquire in the next 6 months]
+- Your Learning Goals
-- Your Strengths and Weaknesses Analysis
+- Your Strengths and Weaknesses
-- Your Learning Tool System  [The learnign strategies and approaches that you want to employ to achieve your goals]
+- Your Learning Tool and Resource System
-- Your Learning Metrics and Milestones system [How you will measure your learning progress]
+- Your Learning Metrics and Milestones System

 The total word count for this essay is 1000-1500 words, and your grade on this assessment counts towards 25% of your final grade for this course.